-An Introduction from the Clerk to the Governors
+An Introduction from the Clerk to the Board of Governors

 Governors of The Cottesloe School aim to create and nurture a school community with a climate, culture and ethos in which to promote our vision which is: